haoxiuwang/mysite-s/source/en/chapter-1/index.md

 en: true
 ---

 APlan, abbreviation for Aomoxo Plan, is Aomoxo's "Trillion Dollar Market Cap Plan".
-And Aomoxo is a internet startup that, using Aomoxo Plan as its blueprint, will consist of tens of thousands of stockholding talents, and aimes for a market cap of $1 trillion.
+And Aomoxo is an IT startup that, using Aomoxo Plan as its blueprint, will consist of tens of thousands of stockholding talents, and aimes for a market cap of $1 trillion.

 ### Apple, Microsoft, Amazon, Google's trillion dollar market cap triggers thinking and inspires imagination

 Dear talent friends, have you ever thought about what it would be like to own 1/1000, or 1/10000, or 1/100000 of the stock belonged to any one of the above mentioned companies?
-Which, as you'd well know, are all trillion dollar internet companies, with the highest market value even exceeding $2 trillion dollar.
+Which, as you'd well know, are all trillion dollar IT companies, with the highest market value even exceeding $2 trillion dollar.

 Let us take a $1 trillion company for example: